dmgoeller/jsapi/README.md

 - `:example`, `:examples` - See [Specifying examples].
 - `:headers` - See [Headers].
 - `:links` - See [Links].
+- `:nodoc` - Prevents response to be described in generated OpenAPI documents.
 - `:locale` - The locale to be used when rendering a response.
 - `:openapi_extensions` - See [Specifying OpenAPI extensions].
 - `:ref` - Refers a reusable response.